 A Daily Gratitude Meditation Practice Changes Us

 There are hundreds of articles, scientifically proven, to show that feeling grateful, or the attitude of gratitude changes our body and brain chemistry for the better.
-This below says it all:
+The list below says it all:

 - People who keep gratitude journals on a weekly basis have been found to exercise more regularly, have fewer physical symptoms, feel better about their lives as a whole, and feel more optimistic about their upcoming week as compared to those who keep journals recording the stressors or neutral events of their lives.